-We have audited the financial statements of Ibadan Electricity Distribution Company Plc. ("IBEDC" or "the Company"), which comprises the statement of financial position as at December 31, 2018; the statement of profit or loss and other comprehensive income; the statement of changes in equity; and the statement of cash flows for the same year along with a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Ibadan Electricity Distribution Company Plc. ("IBEDC" or "the Company"), which comprises the statement of profit or loss and other comprehensive income for the year ended December 31, 2019; the statement of financial position; the statement of changes in equity; and the statement of cash flows for the same year along with a summary of significant accounting policies and the notes to the accounts.

-In our opinion, the financial statements give a true and fair view of the financial position of IBEDC as at December 31, 2018 and of its financial performance and cash flows for the same year in accordance with International Financial Reporting Standards ("IFRS"), Electricity Power Sector Reform Act ("EPSRA") 2005 and in the manner required by Companies and Allied Matters Act ("CAMA") CAP C20 LFN 2004 and Nigeria Electricity Regulatory Commission ("NERC") Circulars and Orders.
+In our opinion, the accompanying financial statements present fairly in all material respect, the financial position of IBEDC as at December 31, 2019 and of its financial performance and cash flows for the same year in accordance with International Standards on Auditing ("ISA"); and in the manner required by the Companies and Allied Matters Act ("CAMA") CAP C20 LFN 2004, Electricity Power Sector Reform Act ("EPSRA") 2005, relevant Nigeria Electricity Regulatory Commission ("NERC") orders and regulations and the Financial Reporting Council of Nigeria ("FRC") Act, 2011.